 In 2014, the Swedish government launched a national action plan in order to protect children from trafficking, exploitation and sexual abuse.
-The action plan included 14 measures with focus on protecting the rights of the child from these violations.

-One of measures made were an information campaign with the aim of raising awareness among children about sexual abuse.
-The information campaign was based on the Council of Europe One in Five Campaign, and translated into Swedish conditions and launched as a website www.dagsattprataom.se.
-The website was produced in cooperation with children, some of them with personal experience of being victims of sexual abuse.
-The government has recently decided on funding the development of the campaign in order to support friends of the victim since the children stated during the making of the campaign that they often tell a friend, rather than an adult about being abused.
+The action plan included 14 measures and focused on protecting children from violation of their rights.
+One of the measures taken was an information campaign with the aim of raising awareness among children about sexual abuse.
+The information campaign was based on the Council of Europe ONE in FIVE Campaign, adapted to Swedish conditions, and launched as a website at www.dagsattprataom. se.
+The website was produced in co-operation with children, some of whom had personal experience as victims of sexual abuse.
+The government has recently decided to fund the development of the campaign in order to support friends of victims as children stated during the making of the campaign that they often tell a friend, rather than an adult about being abused.